 Q: Do you accept undergraduate summer interns?

-A: Currently I mostly accept summer interns through the Quantitative Computational Neuroscience (QCN) Summer Research Program.
+A: Currently I mostly accept summer interns through the PNI Summer Internship Program.
 Please apply for summer internships through the PNI program, and also email me directly with a CV and short description of your research interests, so I can flag you as appropriate for my lab in particular.

 Q: Do you accept foreign undergraduate interns that have their own funding?